lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This effort was rewarded with a bUTQ or BKO in Dutch.
 The full portfolio is too lengthy to include, so this chapter summarises the original document.
 Secondly, an example of teaching material that is completely of my own design is included in **Appendix \ref{metagenomics_practical}** (\nameref{metagenomics_practical} on page \pageref{metagenomics_practical}) as mentioned before.
+In this practical, students do all major steps of chapter \ref{hidden_treasures} in a day or two.
 Finally, I include a short narrative CV on my non-science and non-teaching activities during my PhD and what I gained from them.

 <!-- gemini: Clearer Thesis Statement: While the introduction effectively sets the stage for the thesis, a more explicit thesis statement would be helpful.
 Consider adding a sentence or two at the end of the introduction summarizing the main research questions or objectives of your thesis. -->